DanOvando/mpa-effects-and-indicators/README.md

   - You need R version >= 4.5
   - You need to have compiler tools installed.
 In Windows, that means RTools (https://cran.r-project.org/bin/windows/Rtools/), on macOS I recommend https://github.com/coatless-mac/macrtools#diagnose
   - If something goes wrong with `renv`, the core dependency of this project that is not on CRAN can be installed with `remotes::install_github("danovando/marlin")`
+  - `renv` is imperfect, so if you run into errors, check message and try and resolve.
+When in doubt, follow instructions to run script and see where package errors come up and follow given instructions!
 2. Once that is done, run 01_run_mpa_indicators.R.
 This should take about 15 hours under the settings used in the paper

 3. Once the results are produced, knit 02_mpa_indicators_paper.qmd to reproduce the manuscript